-Welcome to the Third Annual Women in Leadership Conference
+Welcome to the Fourth Annual Women in Leadership Conference

 A brief word from the Women in Leadership Conference Chair.

-Welcome to the third annual Women in Leadership - Designing Your Future conference.
+Welcome to the fourth annual Women in Leadership - Designing Your Future conference.

 We designed this annual conference to provide relevant knowledge to help develop women into leaders through empowerment, support, and connections.
 We have packed the day with inspiring speeches, thought-provoking panels, and a chance to meet remarkable women from all over the area.

 Knowledge is power.
 For women in business, in particular, you need to know yourself—your strengths and weaknesses—as well as your impact on others.
 Moreover, just as important, you need to understand your organization fully and what's required for success.
 As a lifelong learner myself, I have realized over the years how important it is to invest continually in your personal and professional development.

 I would like to give you an idea of what you can expect at the conference and what we hope to achieve.
 Our agenda this year covers topics from ‘mentorship experiences that make the difference’ and ‘leading through innovation to ‘juggling while climbing a mountain’ (Haven’t we all felt this way some days?) and ‘power and pearls: a conversation on women and career advancement.’
 This forum will provide you with strategies, tips, best practices and motivation to help you thrive in your personal life and career.